An Enhanced Prevention Learning Series

 Participant Commitments and Expectations

-- View a 20-minute video on Zoom if unfamiliar with the technology, complete the Session 1 prep packet prior to the first session on Tuesday, April 19, 2022
+- View a 20-minute video tutorial on Zoom if unfamiliar with the technology prior to the first session on Tuesday, May 9, 2023.

-- Attend each of the seven (1.5 hour) sessions in series
+- Attend each of the four (1.5-hour) sessions in series

-- Use a web-camera and have the appropriate technology to join the online videoconferencing platform (i.e., internet connection, built-in or USB webcam, laptop/tablet, built-in/USB/Bluetooth speakers & microphone)
+- Use a web-camera and have appropriate technology to join the online videoconferencing platform (i.e., internet connection, built-in or USB webcam, laptop/tablet, built-in/USB/Bluetooth speakers & microphone).

 - Actively engage and be on camera 90% of the time during each session since this is not a webinar series, and active participation is essential to gain/improve skills.

-Participants who complete all 8 sessions will receive a certificate of attendance for 22.5 contact hours.
+Up to 9 hours of continuing education hours can be earned in this series.
+Participants who complete the entire course will receive a certificate of attendance for 9 hours.
 No partial credit is given for this course.
 Participants will need to confirm with their certification board to determine if these certification hours are accepted towards their specific certification requirements.

 Due to limited enrollment, if you cannot commit to the full participant requirements, please defer this registration opportunity to others